-As in other schools of the Asian region, Japan's structure of schooling does not differ from those described above.
-Child waiting for three years in kindergarten (optional), then 6 years in elementary school, after it he spends 3 year in junior high school and completed his training three years in senior high school.
-And in the mandatory training program includes only primary and lower secondary school.
-Then, upon reaching the age of 15-he can and does stop their education.
-However, statistics show that almost 95% Japanese students still go to senior high school.
+As in other schools in the Asian region, in Japan the structure of school education practically does not differ from those described above.
+The child is waiting for three years in kindergarten (optional), then 6 years in primary school, after which he spends 3 a year in junior high school and completes his studies with three years in senior high school.
+And the compulsory curriculum includes only elementary and incomplete secondary schools.
+After that, after reaching 15-year-old age, he can completely stop his studies.
+However, as statistics show, almost 95% of Japanese students still go to senior high school.

 The training program in this country is practically no different from usual, it includes items aimed at the study of the native language, mathematics, literature, social sciences, music and physical education.
 In addition to them, can go moral education and self-control.

 Education in primary and lower secondary school based on the principle "integrity" when every time the students focused on solving the same problem.
 But despite this, classes are rarely lecture nature, the more they look like a joint study and discussion of the issue being studied in separate projects and general assignments.

 If until recently, students were forced to study in 6 days a week and do a tremendous amount of homework, paying extra time and still coaching, especially during the preparation for exams, thanks to the new reforms now they learn 5 days a week.
 However, the amount of homework has not decreased.